jeesk/amaya-sun/README.md

 The core of the framework provides a basic set of actions for the pipeline, which allows processing incoming requests in accordance with the declared functionality.

-There are 6 actions in total, and all their names are described in the Stage enum.
+There are 6 actions in total, but for the first 3 there are 2 different variations: for the sun server and for servlets.
+All their names are described in the Stage enum.
 In this order they are executed:
 <p>Input actions:</p>

-* FindRouteAction (receives: HttpExchange, returns RequestData)
+* SunFindRouteAction (receives: SunRequestData, returns SunRequestData) / ServletFindRouteAction (receives: ServletRequestData, returns ServletRequestData)
-* ParseRequestAction (receives: RequestData, returns RequestData)
+* SunParseRequestAction (receives: SunRequestData, returns SunRequestData) / ServletParseRequestAction (receives: ServletRequestData, returns ServletRequestData)
-* ParseRequestCookiesAction (receives: RequestData, returns RequestData)
+* SunParseRequestCookiesAction (receives: SunRequestData, returns SunRequestData) / ParseRequestCookiesAction (receives: ServletRequestData, returns ServletRequestData)
 * InvokeControllerAction (receives: returns RequestData, returns HttpResponse)

 <p>Output actions:</p>

 * CheckResponseAction (receives: PipelineResult, returns HttpResponse)
 * ParseResponseCookiesAction (receives: HttpResponse, returns HttpResponse)

+Also included in the standard delivery are 4 additional debugging actions that will be automatically added when the appropriate configuration is enabled in the config.

+<p>Input actions:</p>

+* RouteDebugAction (receives: RequestData, returns RequestData)
+* RequestDebugAction (receives: RequestData, returns RequestData)
+* ResponseDebugAction (receives: HttpResponse, returns HttpResponse)

+<p>Output actions:</p>

+* InputResultDebugAction (receives: PipelineResult, returns PipelineResult)

+Note: in order to avoid the need to create two different variations of pipeline actions when creating plugins, SunRequestData and ServletRequestData containing data about the server implementation were inherited from the universal RequestData.

 Thanks to this separation, almost any necessary functionality can be added by simply inserting the necessary actions between existing ones.